How can I keep from singing, Rev. Robert Lowry (arr. Robert I. Hugh)

 On the day of the performance:

-20. Personal belongings, such as coats and handbags, may stay on either side of the loft during the performance with someone assigned with watching them.
-For concerts on weekdays sung from the altar steps, belongings may stay in the pews with someone from your group assigned with watching them.
-The Cathedral of St. John the Baptist assumes no responsibility for any lost or stolen personal items.
+16. Personal belongings, such as coats and handbags, may stay on either side of the loft during the performance with someone assigned with watching them.
+The Cathedral Basilica of St. John the Baptist assumes no responsibility for any lost or stolen personal items.

-25. Full adherence to all of the above conditions has direct impact on your ensemble’s eligibility to apply for a performance at the Cathedral of St. John the Baptist at a later date.
+17. Full adherence to all of the above conditions has direct impact on your ensemble’s eligibility to apply for a performance at the Cathedral Basilica of St. John the Baptist at a later date.

-27. While not mandatory, a donation to the Cathedral is very much appreciated; checks should be made out to the Cathedral of St. John the Baptist, and “Music Ministry” written in the memo line.
+19. While not mandatory, a donation to the Cathedral is very much appreciated; checks should be made out to the Cathedral Basilica of St. John the Baptist, and “Music Ministry” written in the memo line.